Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Method

 \subsection{Overview}

 The framework of \ours is presented in Figure \ref{fig:framework}.
-We adopt the dual encoder architecture for video-language pre-training, and there are three primary objectives used in the pre-training stage: 1) spatiotemporal grounding, 2) temporal grouping, and 3) global contrastive learning.
+We adopt the dual encoder architecture for video-language pre-training, and there are three primary objectives used in the pre-training stage: (1) inter-clip spatial grounding, (2) intra-clip temporal grouping, and (3) global contrastive learning.

-As shown in Figure \ref{fig:framework}, temporal changes are first artificially introduced into training examples through cut-and-paste, and then a set of spatiotemporal video tokens are obtained given the patch size and a linear projection layer.
-Video tokens are processed in two branches: (1) group tokens aggregate semantically similar video tokens via grouping blocks to promote region-noun groundingness; (2) the output tokens from the last layer of the video encoder are utilized in temporal grouping to improve temporal discriminativeness.
-In contrast to previous methods where regions are extracted with pre-trained object detectors~\cite{cai2022revitalize,li2022align,yan2021video}, we leverage the learned group tokens to cluster and organize semantically similar regions in a self-supervised manner, which is more effective and reduces the artifacts of any detectors.
+As shown in Figure \ref{fig:framework}, temporal changes are first artificially introduced into training examples through cut-and-paste.
+Then the pre-processed video together with learnable group tokens are fed into the video encoder.
+Specifically, {group tokens aggregate semantically similar video tokens via grouping blocks and are then aligned with object concepts by spatial grounding.
+It promotes region-object groundingness, which indicates the alignment between a region in the video and an object in the caption, e.g., as illustrated in Inter-clip Spatial Grounding in Figure 1, the red region corresponds exactly to the word “pins” in red.} In contrast to previous methods where regions are extracted with pre-trained object detectors~\citep{cai2022revitalize,li2022align,yan2021video}, these learnable group tokens can cluster and organize semantically similar regions in a self-supervised manner, which is more effective and reduces the artifacts of any detectors.
 For the language branch, the original captions are tokenized into a sequence of text tokens, which are then fed into a text encoder to extract the corresponding representation from the preceding \texttt{[CLS]} token.
-Noun tokens are extracted in the same way given a set of noun prompts.
+Noun tokens representing objects are extracted in the same way given a set of prompts.

-We model the interaction between region features and noun tokens using spatiotemporal grounding loss.
-To further promote temporal awareness, we use masks derived from the cut-and-paste operations as the ground-truth for temporal grouping.
+To promote temporal awareness, we use masks derived from the cut-and-paste operations as the ground-truth for temporal grouping.
+Furthermore, we model the interaction between region features and noun tokens using inter-clip spatial grounding loss.
 Finally, a global contrastive loss is computed between the video and the caption representations to match the instance-level $\langle \textit{video, caption}\rangle$ pair.